 My first archaeological experience was six weeks shoveling gravel for the late Margaret "Mudge" Jones (and famous dog, Reject) at a Saxon site called Mucking in the summer of 1969.
 While still at school I worked summers at the Roman site of Usk for Bill Manning, and learned the ancient art of baulk bashing from experts.
 In 1972, my professional career began when I started working full-time on Roman and medieval sites on the British archaeology circuit at places like York and Winchester.
 Later, I worked on prehistoric and 18th-19th-century archaeological sites in Virginia, the Great Basin, and California.
 At the urging of Jim Deetz, UC Berkeley eventually gave me a Ph.D. and now I won't give it back.

-Since the late 1970s, I have specialized in historical archaeology, especially in urban contexts, where I have acted as Principal Investigator for numerous archaeological research projects.
+Since the late 1970s, I have specialized in urban archaeology (both prehistoric and historical) and I have acted as Principal Investigator for numerous archaeological research projects.
 Among these was the 1993-2004 Cypress/West Oakland project, one of the largest pieces of urban historical archaeology ever undertaken in the American West.
-My interest in ethnicity includes social boundary maintenance as viewed through the archaeology and history of the Overseas Chinese as well as cultural change among European immigrant groups.
-I have also written on the archaeology of African Americans and Jews in the American West.
+I have written on the archaeology of African Americans, Chinese/Chinese Americans, and Jews in the American West amongst other stuff.

 Click this link for a pdf of the gantzeh megillah (i.e., my vitae, admittedly a bit out of date).
 While you're waiting for that click here for some photos of my grandaughter (also a bit out of date).
 Such a shayna maidel!

-In 2013 I was appointed to the State Historical Resources Commission "The State Historical Resources Commission (SHRC) is a nine-member state review board, appointed by the Governor, with responsibilities for the identification, registration, and preservation of California's cultural heritage."
+In 2013 I was appointed to the State Historical Resources Commission "...a nine-member State review board, appointed by the Governor, with responsibilities for the identification, registration, and preservation of California's cultural heritage."

 Here's the cover of my latest literary effort.
 Buy many copies at full price here.
 They make great door stops.